bazelbuild/bazel/site/docs/remote-execution-ci.md

     ````

 4. Take note of the SHA256 checksum of your custom container.
 You will need to
-    provide it in your build platform definition later in this document.
+    provide it in your build platform definition later.

 5. Configure the container for public access as described in  publicly
     accessible as explained in